ejmahler/RustFFT/README.md

 On other platforms than WASM, this feature does nothing and RustFFT will behave like it is not set.

+### std

+The scalar implementation (no avx, sse, neon or wasm SIMD) is available for no-std targets.
+To build the crate as no-std simply disable default fetures.

 ## Stability/Future Breaking Changes

 Version 5.0 contains several breaking API changes. heck out the [Upgrade Guide](/UpgradeGuide4to5.md) for a walkthrough of the changes RustFFT 5.0 requires.
 In the interest of stability, we're committing to making no more breaking changes for 3 years, aka until 2024.